-More often than not, the main reason for SD cards to not show any signs of life is that they get corrupted, which makes it hard for your PC to detect them.
-Physical damage caused by falling from a height, flooding with water, or anything that causes circuit-level damages can also result in your PC not detecting your SD card.
+More often than not, the main reason SD cards do not show any signs of life is that they get corrupted, which makes it hard for your PC to detect them.
+Physical damage caused by falling from a height, flooding with water, or anything that causes circuit-level damage can also result in your PC not detecting your SD card.

 How to Know If Your SD Card Is Dead or Corrupted